1. Mold

 • They're more energy efficient: You'll spend less money running a refrigerant dehumidifier

-• They're cheaper: They're cheaper to buy and are available in whole house size units or small units designed to only be used in a single room
+• They're cheaper: They're cheaper to buy and are available in whole house size units or small units designed only to be used in a single room

-• They don't warm the room: Dessicant dehumidifiers can heat the room up by several degrees, while refrigerant dehumidifiers heat the room extremely little.
+• They don't warm the room: Desiccant dehumidifiers can heat the room up by several degrees, while refrigerant dehumidifiers heat the room extremely little.
 If you need the temperature in a room to stay close to the same, use a refrigerant dehumidifier.

 Dessicant Dehumidifiers